 how many hospital admissions were there for substance misuse?

 children aged between 10 and 17 are estimated to be living with one or two alcohol-dependent parents in the UK

 young people affected by substance misuse accessed our services in 2019

 Every child should have the care and support they need when affected by substance addiction.
-Our services are run by inspirational and motivated people who can help them.

 Working with children most at risk